IzaacMammadov/docs.urbit.org/content/language/hoon/reference/rune/cen.md

 ## `%^` "cenket"

-Call gate with triple sample.
+Call a gate with a triple sample.

 #### Syntax